Textadept 12.6 Manual

 Incremental Find

 Textadept searches for text incrementally as you type when you summon the find & replace pane via Ctrl+Alt+F on Windows and Linux/BSD, ^⌘F on macOS, and M-F in the terminal version.
-All of the find options apply except for “In Files”.
+The “In Files” option does not apply in this mode.

 Command Entry